Bitcoin: Wallets

 Bitcoin wallets were the first cryptocurrency wallets, enabling users to store the information necessary to transact bitcoins.
 The first wallet program, simply named Bitcoin, and sometimes referred to as the Satoshi client, was released in 2009 by Nakamoto as open-source software.
 Bitcoin Core is among the best known clients.
 Forks of Bitcoin Core exist such as Bitcoin Unlimited.
 Wallets can be full clients, with a full copy of the blockchain to check the validity of mined blocks, or lightweight clients, just to send and receive transactions without a local copy of the entire blockchain.
 Third-party internet services, called online wallets or hot wallets, store users' credentials on their servers, making them susceptible of hacks.
 Cold storage protects bitcoins from such hacks by keeping private keys offline, either through specialized hardware wallets or paper printouts.

 Scalability and decentralization challenges

 Nakamoto limited the block size to one megabyte.
 The limited block size and frequency can lead to delayed processing of transactions, increased fees and a bitcoin scalability problem.
-The Lightning Network, second-layer routing network, is a potential scaling solution.
+The Lightning Network, a second-layer routing network, is a potential scaling solution.

 Research shows a trend towards centralization in bitcoin as miners join pools for stable income.
 If a single miner or pool controls more than 50% of the hashing power, it would allow them to censor transactions and double-spend coins.
 In 2014, mining pool Ghash.io reached 51% mining power, causing safety concerns, but later voluntarily capped its power at 39.99% for the benefit of the whole network.
 A few entities also dominate other parts of the ecosystem such as the client software, online wallets, and simplified payment verification (SPV) clients.